 The major benefit of filing for any kind of bankruptcy is that it gives you an automatic stay from the continual harassment of creditors.
 This means that they cannot garnish your wages.
 They cannot dip into your savings.
 They cannot repossess your car.
 Instead, they simply have to wait.

-Deferring Control of Your Finances
+Giving Up Control Of Your Finances

 When you file for bankruptcy you are technically leaving your personal finances in the hands of the bankruptcy court.
-The court manages your finances through the agency of a “trustee”.
+The court manages your finances through the agency of a “trustee.”
 The function of the trustee is to see that creditors with claims against you are paid as much as they possibly can be.
 While the trustee is technically a neutral party, they also get paid a portion of whatever assets they can find of yours to liquidate.

 The next step in the process is the creditors meeting.
 This will occur a couple of weeks after you file.
-The trustee will swear you in and then ask you a series of questions concerning your bankruptcy, your income, and your assets.
+The trustee will swear you in and then ask you a series of questions concerning your bankruptcy, your income and your assets.

 In California, you get to keep almost all of your property.
 This includes your: